caktus/guidebook/docs/testing/index.md

     is fixed.
 -   Make the necessary changes to make the test pass.

-This ensures that you understand the problem, that it\'s a real problem, that the fix solves the problem, and that this particular bug won\'t come back.
+This ensures that you understand the problem, that it's a real problem, that the fix solves the problem, and that this particular bug won't come back.

 #### Test-Driven Development

-There\'s a school of thought that writing tests first and then the code to make them pass is a good way to develop all the time.
-It\'s called Test-Driven Development.
+There's a school of thought that writing tests first and then the code to make them pass is a good way to develop all the time.
+It's called Test-Driven Development.
 That is a vast oversimplification, of course.

-Caktus does not mandate TDD, but if you\'re interested, there\'s a link to a whole book about it in the \"Further reading\" section below.
+Caktus does not mandate TDD, but if you're interested, there's a link to a whole book about it in the "Further reading" section below.

 #### Speeding up tests